Hanging Church Of Cairo – AKA The Coptic Church Of St. Virgin Mary

 Practical Visitor Information

-The church is located in Coptic Cairo, easily accessible via Metro Line 1 to Mar Girgis station.
-The station sits directly adjacent to the Roman fortress ruins, making navigation straightforward.
+The Hanging Church is located in Coptic Cairo, easily accessible via Metro Line 1 to Mar Girgis station.
+The station sits directly adjacent to the Babylon Fortress, making navigation straightforward.
 Dress modestly when visiting – long pants and covered shoulders show respect for the sacred space.

 Artistic Treasures and Cultural Heritage